2026 - Affordable Housing: Enhancement Projects / Production

 Office of Community Investment and Infrastructure

 OCII is the successor agency to the San Francisco Redevelopment Agency, which was dissolved in 2012 by order of the California Supreme Court.
-The Office is authorized to continue to implement the Major Approved Development Projects: Mission Bay North and South, Hunters Point Shipyard and Zone 1 of the Bayview (Shipyard/Candlestick Point), and the Transbay Project Areas.
+OCII is authorized to continue to implement the Major Approved Development Projects in the following Project Areas: Mission Bay North and South, Hunters Point Shipyard, Zone 1 of the Bayview Hunters Point (Shipyard/Candlestick Point), and Transbay.
 The greater development and infrastructure needs for those developments are described in the Economic and Neighborhood Development chapter.
 The affordable housing components of the OCII Project Areas are represented in this chapter.

 Treasure Island Development Authority

-The San Francisco Housing Authority (SFHA) has converted the majority of its public housing units to permanently affordable sites owned by non-profit management firms to enable the use of tax credits as a funding source for those properties.
-SFHA will continue to ensure compliance with eligibility and other programmatic requirements at these sites, but the management of the facilities will no longer be SFHA’s responsibility.
+The Housing Authority of the City and County of San Francisco (SFHA) has converted the majority of its public housing units to permanently affordable sites owned by non-profit management firms to enable the use of tax credits as a funding source for those properties.
+SFHA will continue to ensure compliance with eligibility and other programmatic requirements at these sites, but the management of the facilities is no longer SFHA’s responsibility.

 Other Sources

-The City has several sources of funding for capital projects that are derived from specific sources and designated for specific purposes.
-For example, the Marina Yacht Harbor Fund receives revenues generated by users of the Yacht Harbor and applies them to projects such as sediment remediation and security and lighting systems.
-The Open Space Fund sets aside funds from annual property tax revenues, outside private sources, and Recreation and Parks Department revenues, and applies those funds to open space expenditures.
-In the first year of the Capital Plan, these funds are expected to provide nearly $27 million, as shown in Table 5.6.
+Some funding for capital projects is derived from specific sources and designated for specific purposes.
+In the first year of the Capital Plan, such funds are expected to provide $12.1 million, as shown in Table 5.6.
 These figures are pulled from Year 2 of the most recently completed budget cycle.

 Table 5.6